xi/tiny-lang-detect/README.md

 Bayesian methods to find the most likely language for those frequencies.

 The examples in this repo are much simpler though.
-They do not do any pre-processing, and they use the euclidean distance to find the best match.
+They do not do any pre-processing.
 This is ultimately a trade-off between accuracy and simplicity.

 To simplify the model, `gen_model.py` filters out all but the most significant n-grams.
 N-grams are considered more significant if their frequencies have a